Wayne State University Student Senate

 School of Social Work Student Representative

-Farhana Aktar is the 2018-2019 Student Senate representative for the School of Social Work.
-Farhana is in her senior year of the Bachelor of Social Work program.
-Upon completing her BSW she will complete her MSW degree focusing on policy and community.
-Farhana is honored to be representing the School of Social Work this year and looks forward to advocating for positive changes on behalf of her social work peers.
+Farhana Aktar is the Student Representative for the School of Social Work.
+She is also the Director of Governmental Affairs at Student Senate.
+In 2019, Farhana completed her undergraduate at Wayne State with a Bachelor of Social Work degree.
+Currently, she is completing her MSW degree focusing on Policy, Community, and Leadership.
+Farhana is honored to be representing the School of Social Work this year and looks forward to advocating for positive changes on behalf of her Social Work peers.

 Farhana's goals as the School of Social Work Student Senate representative include the following:

 For her MSW internship, Farhana is interning with Michigan United.
 Where she helps to facilitate community meetings, give community presentations to organizations in Detroit, organizes community events and actions that move the goals of the campaign forward.
 She participates in policy strategy and helps develop conference calls and planning, and design and give feedback around internal systems that have a racial and gender equity lens. student representative in the Instructional & Curriculum committee.
 Where she lends her voice on behalf of the student body, giving input on the curriculum and the direction of their program.